lenardjombo/AlgorithmicPatterns/README.md

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 We welcome contributions that can improve the algorithmic patterns, add new ones, or optimize existing code.
 Please ensure your code follows best practices and is well-commented.

 Steps to Contribute:
-Fork the repository
+- 1.Fork the repository
-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -am 'Add new pattern') Push to the branch (git push origin feature-branch) Open a pull request
+- 2.Create a new branch (git checkout -b feature-branch)
+- 3.Commit your changes (git commit -am 'Add new pattern')
+- 4.Push to the branch (git push origin feature-branch)
+- 5.Open a pull request

-License
+## License
 This project is licensed under the MIT License – see the LICENSE file for details.

 You can explore each Go file to study how the algorithms are structured, understand the loop logic, and modify them to create your own variations of the patterns.